 What am I doing with my soul?
 Interrogate yourself, to find out what inhabits your so-called mind and what kind of soul you have now.
 A child’s soul, an adolescent’s, a woman’s?
 A tyrant’s soul?
 The soul of a predator— or its prey? -Marcus Aurelius Med.
 Bk V, chap 11

-One of the most valuable exercises we can perform is to determine the content of our thoughts and, if you believe you have one, the state of our souls.
+One of the most valuable exercises we can perform is to determine the content of our thoughts and the state of our souls.

 With the four questions above, one of the greatest mindset writers of all time, Marcus Aurelius, helps us to determine if our mindset is strong or weak.

 Remember, strength of mind is a virtue.

 - What am I doing with my soul?